dopenclean/9eyes_bot/README.md

 - **Interactive Elements**: Provides clickable buttons for quick access to campaign pages.
 - **Secure and Scalable**: Designed with error handling and structured logging to ensure smooth performance.

-This bot is a powerful tool for communities, NFT projects, and promotional campaigns, keeping members informed and engaged with minimal manual effort.
+This bot is a example of powerful tool for communities, NFT projects, and promotional campaigns, keeping members informed and engaged with minimal manual effort.

 <p align="center">
   <img src="cat_eyes_logo.png" width="400">